Constitution of East Germany: 1974 amendments

 1974 amendment, signed by Chairman of the Council of State Willi Stoph.

 For the first two decades of its existence, the GDR maintained that it was the sole lawful government of all of Germany, denouncing the Federal Republic as an unlawfully constituted NATO puppet state.
-In the early 1970s, following the rise of Erich Honecker and increased international recognition of the GDR, the SED abandoned reunification in favor of detente.
+In the early 1970s, following the rise of Erich Honecker and increased international recognition of the GDR, the SED abandoned reunification in favor of détente.
 The regime pursued a policy of Abgrenzung, or delimitation.
 The desired effect was to create a separate GDR national identity.

 As a result, the 1968 constitution was amended by the Volkskammer on 27 September 1974 to delete the reference to the German nation; indeed, the use of the word "German" was cut back almost to a bare minimum.
 The amended document increased the emphasis on solidarity and friendship with the Soviet Union.
 In practice, however, ties between East Germans and their West German countrymen increased, in part due to the policies of Ostpolitik and détente followed by both East and West during the 1970s.

 Article 1 of the amended constitution began with the words, "The German Democratic Republic is a socialist state of workers and farmers.
 It is the political organization of the workers in the cities and in the countryside under the leadership of the working class and their Marxist-Leninist party."